The Best Places to Travel Alone in Australia

 A first stop could be the Rim Walk in Kings Canyon, one night at the Kings Canyon Resort and then drive further to Ayers Rock for two more nights.
 In this post, you can read about my tips for driving to Uluru.

 My tip: plan four days for the Solo Road Trip To Uluru.

 A Solo Trip from Perth to Margaret River

-After visiting Perth Alone, 300km south of the city lies one of the most surprising regions for Food and Wine in Australia.
-It's a pleasant and comfortable highway drive to get there.
+After visiting Perth Alone, 300km south of the city, lies one of Australia’s most surprising regions for Food and Wine.
+It’s a pleasant and comfortable highway drive to get there.
 You will need a car to explore the area between Margaret River, Busselton and the Geographe Bay region.

 Travelling Alone Down South Western Australia

 If you can plan more than a week, I would drive down south and visit more beautiful South West Australia.
 I went on a 10-day solo road trip down south the West Coast and explored one of the most ancient with the world’s highest biodiversity.

 It’s one of my favourites places for solo adventures in Australia.
 In this post, you can read about how to discover South Western Australia on your own.